Server configuration properties

 - users (Array<Object>)

 - User list.
 This setting specifies an array of user objects that the server will use for authentication.
-Default: None
+It’s recommended to use the

 - user (String)